SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/ExportClipBounds/README.md

 #Export ClipBounds Sample

-This sample demonstrate how to export the region specified in the bounds.
-Diagram provides support to export any specific region of the diagram by using the ClipBounds property.
+This sample demonstrates how to export the region specified in the bounds.
+The diagram provides support to export any specific region of the diagram by using the ClipBounds property.

 Demo link: